Tangent Calculator

 Application of Tangent in Roof Pitch Calculation

-One of the most common questions received by the engpocket team is, "How do you calculate the height of a roof if we only know the building width and roof angle?"
+One of the most common questions received by the Engpocket team is, "How do you calculate the height of a roof if we only know the building width and roof angle?"
 Basic area formulas for rectangles or other flat shapes won't solve this, then we must use the tangent function.

 Important note: If the roof angle is 45°, the truss height will be exactly equal to half the building width—because tan (45°) = 1.

-Tangent in triangles vs. tangent lines to circles
+Tangent in Triangles vs. Tangent Lines to Circles

-1. Trigonometric tangent: The ratio of opposite to adjacent sides in a right triangle (as discussed above).
+The ratio of opposite to adjacent sides in a right triangle (as discussed above).

-2. Tangent line to a circle: A straight line that touches a circle at exactly one point without crossing it.
+A straight line that touches a circle at exactly one point without crossing it.

-What is the meaningful connection?
 A tangent line to a circle is always perpendicular (90°) to the radius at the point of contact.
 In mechanical engineering, this principle helps determine force direction on rotating wheels or gears.
-Thus, whether in triangles or circles, tangen consistently describes a precise directional relationship between horizontal and vertical elements at a specific point.
-Interesting, isn't it?